pranavk/pranavk.me/_posts/2012-05-13-git-getting-started.md

 ## Getting started with git
 ---
 Now I will be telling you setting up git on your computer.
 I will be assuming that you are linux user.
-But even if you are a Windows user the whole process won't be much different.
+But if you are a Windows user then you might consider downloading Git for windows, just google it.

 Install git using your package manager, use yum for rpm based linux or use apt-get for debian linux.